mapcir/mapcir-api/docs/placedetails.md

 * **ZERO_RESULTS** indicating that the referenced location, **place_id**, was valid but no longer refers to a valid result.
 This may occur if the establishment is no longer in business.

-* **NOT_FOUND** indicating that that the referenced location, place_id, was not found in the Places database.

 * **INVALID_REQUEST** indicating the API request was malformed.

-* **OVER_QUERY_LIMIT** indicating any of the following:

-  * Billing has not been enabled on your account.

-  * The provided method of payment is no longer valid.

-* **REQUEST_DENIED** indicating that your request was denied, generally because:

-  * The API account is missing or invalid.

 * **UNKNOWN_ERROR** indicating an unknown error.